huiyang865/plugnet/README.md

 We give an example to construct your own datasets.
 Details please refer to `lib/tools/create_svtp_lmdb.py`.

+Our training and testing data refer to [aster.pytorch](https://github.com/ayumiymk/aster.pytorch).

 ## Citation

 If you find this project helpful for your research, please cite the following papers: